-- If none present: pass test. - If present: verify that all constraints are fulfilled.
+- If none present: pass test. - If present: verify constraint for all occurrences of axisExtent.

-Copyright © 2017 Open Geospatial Consortium

-Test Purpose: Requirement 6

-Test method: From the coverage under test extract the envelope, if present.

-• If none present: pass test.

-• If present: verify constraint for all occurrences of axisExtent.

 Test passes if all constraints evaluate to true.

-Test Purpose: Requirement 7

-Test method: From the coverage under test extract the envelope, if present.

-• If none present: pass test.

-• If present: If the envelope uses a CRS different from the DomainSet then first transform the envelope CRS coordinates into the DomainSet CRS.
+- Test method: From the coverage under test extract the envelope, if present. - If none present: pass test. - If present: If the envelope uses a CRS different from the DomainSet then first transform the envelope CRS coordinates into the DomainSet CRS.
 Check that the envelope describes a bounding box around the DomainSet, taking into account all axes of the DomainSet CRS.

-Test passes if all detail checks pass.

-Test Purpose: Requirement 8

-Test method: In the coverage under test, verify that for each axis in the domain set the coordinates of all direct positions are within the closed interval [lower-Bound, upperBound] indicated in the corresponding axis extent.
+Test method: In the coverage under test, verify that for each axis in the domain set the coordinates of all direct positions are within the closed interval [lowerBound, upperBound] indicated in the corresponding axis extent.

-Test passes if all detail checks pass.

-Test Purpose: Requirement 9
+Test method: In the coverage under test, inspect the coherence of the domain set axis definitions with the CRS referenced, as required.

 Test method: In the coverage under test, inspect the RangeType component and verify that the structure is as required.

-Test passes if all detail checks pass.

-Test method: In the coverage under test, inspect all SWE Common AbstractSimple-Component subtypes in a range type structure and verify that no value component is present.
+Test method: In the coverage under test, inspect all SWE Common AbstractSimple-Component subtypes in a range type structure and verify that no value component is present6.